-Instead, we compare to the generative lexiconinspired variant of VerbNet's semantics layer (Brown et al., 2018).
-An example of this layer for the predicate give-13.1 is has_possession(e1, Ag, Th) & transfer(e2, Ag, Th, Rec) & cause(e2, e3) & has_possession(e3, Rec, Th).
-We predict only the abstract predicates in this decomposition-e.g. transfer or cause-treating the problem as multi-label and fitting one SVM per predicate.
-For each predicate p, we use as predictors $[\theta_p^{(ev)};\theta_p^{(role)};\theta_p^{(ent)}]$, with $\theta{p\cdot j}^{(role/ent)} = [\max_a \theta{paj}^{(role/ent)}, \max_a \theta{paj}^{(role/ent)}]$.
+We specifically use the generative lexiconinspired (DEM) variant of this semantics layer (Brown et al., 2018).
+An example of this layer for give-13.1 is has_possession(e1, Ag, Th) & transfer(e2, Ag, Th, Rec) & cause(e2, e3) & has_possession(e3, Rec, Th).
+We predict only the predicates in this decomposition-e.g. transfer or cause-treating the problem as multi-label and fitting one SVM per predicate.